 By investing in improving your partly remote team’s whiteboarding, ideals, and other intelligent processes, you’ll be able to overcome it and improve the flow of innovation.

-The key challenge is not having a remote team member in the office in a remote office management.
+The key challenge is not having a remote team member in the office in remote office management.

 Managing remote employees means understanding their motivations and working to inspire remote employees